Brain Stroke Emergency Thrombectomy in Lucknow

 Thrombectomy

 Stroke is the leading cause of adult disability and the third leading cause of death in India.
 Every year, an estimated 18 lakh Indians suffer a stroke.
-Yet many families do not recognize the symptoms quickly enough, leading to delayed treatment and permanent brain damage that could have been prevented.
+Yet many families do not recognize the symptoms of a brain clot quickly enough, leading to delayed treatment and permanent brain damage that could have been prevented.

 There are two main types of stroke: